Blue Cross Life (CNW Group/Blue Cross Life)

 How to Apply & Make a Claim

-Applying is straightforward: get a quote from your regional Blue Cross plan, complete an application covering your health and lifestyle, go through underwriting (which may or may not require a paramedical exam depending on your age and coverage), and the policy takes effect once you review it and make the first payment.
+Applying is straightforward and happens entirely online: get a quote on Blue Cross Life’s platform, complete the application questions about your health and lifestyle, and once approved, your policy takes effect after you review it and make the first payment.
 For a claim, the beneficiary contacts Blue Cross Life, submits the claim forms plus the death certificate, and the tax-free benefit is paid to the named beneficiaries once approved.

 Our Verdict on Blue Cross Life Insurance